 is a Jack of All Trades, Masters in SoDA.
 His work is a mashup of interactivity, performance art, dance, tech and ritual practices: resulting in physical theatre, interactive festival installations and immersive game art.

 He is the brain behind the Zombie Survival Adventure Game bringing it to Burning Man regional festivals, Nowhere (ES) and The Borderlands (DK) in 2015, Creative Tech week NYC, and training performers to process over 70 people through the experience.

 Residency manager with Illutron(.dk), a floating interactive arts maker’s ship in Copenhagen harbour, creating work for Fritz Hansen, Haven and Roskilde Festivals, and Obscura/Vertigo.

-He represented his solo techno-shamanic video feedback ritual performance “re:self->” in NYC’s Lower East Side; presented the Kinect enabled “BodyMouth” in association with Haywood Gallery and Boomtown Fair (UK), and played online flash games non-stop for 64 hours at Belluard Bollwerk International (CH).
+He’s presented his solo techno-shamanic video feedback ritual performance “re:self->” in NYC’s Lower East Side; a Kinect enabled “BodyMouth” in association with Haywood Gallery and Boomtown Fair (UK), and played online flash games non-stop for 64 hours at Belluard Bollwerk International (CH).